 Use only those connecting subsystems (self-retracting lifeline, lanyard, rope grab and lifeline, cable sleeves) that are suitable for your application.
 See subsystems manufacturer's instructions for more information.
 Some harness models have web loop connecting points.
 Do not use snap hooks to connect to the web loop.
-Use a self-locking carabiner to connect to a web loop.
-Ensure the carabiner cannot cross-gate load (load against the gate rather than along the backbone of the carabiner).
+Use a self-locking Karabiner to connect to a web loop.
+Ensure that the Karabiner is connected in such a way that it close not lead to cross-gate load.
 Sometimes lanyards may be sewn directly to the web loop forming a permanent connection.
 Do not make multiple connections onto one web loop.